Dodgers confident going into NL wild-card series vs Brewers

 The Dodgers lost back-to-back World Series appearances in 2017 and 2018; they were eliminated in five games by Washington in last year’s NL Division Series.

-As good as the Dodgers have been, the Brewers never got above .500 all season and finished with a losing mark of 29-31, getting into the postseason thanks to holding a tiebreaker over the San Francisco Giants.
+As good as the Dodgers have been, the Brewers never moved above .500 all season and finished with a losing mark of 29-31, getting into the postseason thanks to holding a tiebreaker over the San Francisco Giants.

+“It kind of fell in our lap,” Brewers infielder Jedd Gyorko said.
+“We really have nothing to lose and that makes us pretty dangerous.”

 Roberts believes the Dodgers can overcome whatever the Brewers throw at them.